-We have recently approved a project budget of £8.1million, subject to all funding being secured.
-Over 80% of costs would be financed by public funds, with a contribution from the private sector raised through the mechanism of a Business Improvement District (BID).
+The project budget of £19.044m is now fully secured.
+Over 90% of costs would be financed by public funds, with a contribution of £1.4 million from the private sector raised through the mechanism of a Business Improvement District (BID).

-BIDs are common in other towns and cities in England, but this will be the first one organised in Sheffield, and the first one for a capital project in the country.
+BIDs are common in other towns and cities in England, however this is the first ever organised in Sheffield, and the first nationally for a capital build project.